Course: “The Dark Night Sky – Serious Questions for Real Astronomers”

 Course: “2D Animation with Photoshop and After Effects”

 Bill Noel has been interested in visual and creative arts since childhood, where he developed a love of drawing, playing music, and making things.
 He has worked in video and media production for more than 20 years as a freelance cameraman, producer/director, professor, and consultant.
 He has a master of fine arts degree from Southern Methodist University, where he honed skills in documentary filmmaking and multi-camera directing.
 He is a veteran of more than 600 on-location productions including concerts, speeches, and sports.
 Bill keeps up with business and technical trends in media production and is accomplished with many forms of video production, digital editing and compositing, and project planning.
-He has taught at Lynchburg College since 2000 and is now also the Director of the Donovan Media Development Center at LC.
+He has taught at University of Lynchburg since 2000 and is now also the Director of the Donovan Media Development Center at LC.
 In the classroom, his childhood fascination with all things creative is a fully realized dream.
 His classes include basic media production, video basics, editing, motion graphics, and high-end compositing, as well as audio.
 His expertise extends from single camera field production to studio projects, to producing and directing, to editing and 2D animation.